The Walled Gardens

 The three walled gardens - the Peace Garden, the Old Pond Garden and the Sensory Garden lead from the rear terrace and offer a peaceful retreat and a place for quiet contemplation.
 Originally, the gardens would have been planted with fruit trees, tender vegetables and flowers for cutting.
 The main kitchen garden was further away, where Canberra Road is now.

 The Peace Garden was opened in July 2006 to mark Amnesty International's Stop Violence Against Women Campaign.
 The planting was designed by Andrew Fisher Tomlin and is based on cool, soft, reflective colours which create a relaxed and tranquil environment.

-The Herbaceous garden and the wilderness
+The Long Border and the Wilderness

 The Roman Stone was brought back from Italy by a former resident of Charlton House, a member of the Maryon Wilson family, in the early nineteenth century.

-The grounds is also made up by the Summer House, Mulberry Tree, Gateway Arch and Floral Shield.
+The grounds is also made up by the Summer House, Mulberry Tree, Gateway Arch, and Floral Shield.